 Ingrown toenails are a common and annoying complaint.
-Even shoes and the weight of bed sheets can cause irritation that interferes with your day-to-day activities.
+Even shoes and the weight of bed sheets can cause irritation that interferes with your day-to-day activities and quality of life.
 A minor ingrown toenail can turn in to a infection that, if left untreated, could become quite serious.

 Causes of ingrown toenails:

 - Injury: Poor cutting techniques are a common culprit.
 Attempts at self-treatment, such as digging the nail out, do more harm than good.

 - Ill-fitting footwear: Shoes with a narrow toe box can put pressure on the skin and nail, leading to soreness, swelling, and eventually ingrowth.